stabix/stabix/doc/preCPFE_gui.rst

 .. note::
     For Abaqus, you may have to modify the extension of the subroutine :
-    - .f if the operating environment is Linux;
+        - .f if the operating environment is Linux ;
         - .for if the operating environment is Windows.

 See also
 ----------